13 Spots For The Best Yum Cha in Melbourne

-The Yum Cha experience is as varied as the contents of those trolley-borne bamboo baskets and conforms to whichever scenario the diner deems most appropriate.
+The Yum Cha experience in Melbourne is as varied as the contents inside those bamboo baskets, but just like the dishes on the menu, they conform to whichever scenario you deem most appropriate.
 When it comes to Yum Cha, Melbourne has got you covered.
-A midweek in and out, point-and-grab lunchtime feast?
+A midweek in-and-out, point-and-grab lunchtime feast?
 A subdued, refined affair with seamless service and premier ingredients?
 A Sunday shuffle with a killer hangover begging to be drowned in tea and Dim Sum?
-There’s enough variety to keep everyone satisfied when the trollies roll, so no matter what your agenda, this list featuring the best Yum Cha in Melbourne will set you straight.
+Our list of the best Yum Cha in Melbourne will set you straight.

 Every weekend some of the best Yum Cha in Melbourne flows under the paper lamps and whitewashed walls of David’s.
 You can forget the anxious wait for the starters to arrive – the baskets flow fresh from the kitchen to the table as soon as your butt hits the stool.
-One of the rare all you can eat affairs, each dish is a tribute to generations of fresh, simple cuisine dreamt up in the riverside homes of rural Shanghai and presented to you, a basket by steaming basket until all you can muster is a smile and a feeble “please, no more”.
+One of the rare all-you-can-eat affairs, think Prawn & Pork Shu Mai, Veggie Spring Rolls, and Dongpo Pork Belly.
+All of this is a tribute to generations of fresh, simple cuisine dreamt up in the riverside homes of rural Shanghai and presented to you in a steaming basket.

 Phone: (03) 9529 5199